Making a Quick Transition to Online Writing Assignments

 - Blackboard’s group tool will let peer groups exchange files.
 If you want their work to be public within the group, you could set up group journals.
 If you want the feedback to be more private, between writer and reviewer, have students use file exchange within Blackboard’s group tools.

-- Eli Review is a platform for student peer review that has a simple interface that promotes focused reviews of work in progress.
+- Eli Review (new tab) is a platform for student peer review that has a simple interface that promotes focused reviews of work in progress.
 WID can assist faculty interested in considering how peer review might work in your class.
 It certainly is the case that adding a new interface to your class in a quick transition might not be the solution for everyone, but if your class includes a lot of peer review, Eli might be worth exploring.
 WID can help you as you get reviews set up for your class.

 The most important element in any online course is clarity of expectations.
 Especially if you’re moving online quickly because of a crisis, select ways to keep students writing that match your most important priorities.
 For every writing space you create: